Taremeh/t-rex-game/README.md

 - Game starts with 3 lives, displaying the counter in the top-right corner.
 - After a collision with an obstacle deduct 1 life.
 - Show the GameOver screen, if no lives (i.e., 0 lives) remain.

+Hints:
-- _Hint: After a collision, you might need to set a grace period or move the obstacle, such that the player does not get hit again instantly in the next frame_
+- After a collision, you might need to set a grace period or move the obstacle, such that the player does not get hit again instantly in the next frame.
+- For rendering the remaining lives, you can use the [`lifeCounter`](./src/lifeCounter.ts) component and its [`lifeCounter.update()`](./src/lifeCounter.ts#L58) function.
+The component behaves similarly to the [`distanceMeter`](./src/distanceMeter.ts) component.

 ---